Ultrastrong time-dependent light-matter interactions are gauge-relative: Example: Uniform motion through a cavity

 where $\phi({\bf x})=e^{ikz}e^{-(x^2+y^2)/w_c^2}$ is a Gaussian mode envelope, with $w_c$ the Gaussian beam waist.
 We assume the path of the atom to be in the $xy$-plane such that ${\hat {\bf z}}\cdot {\bf R}(t)=0$.
 The cavity canonical operators are given by

 Letting $\phi({\bf R}(t))=\mu(t)$, we see that the Hamiltonian in Eq.~(\ref{h4}) is identical to that defined in Eq.~(\ref{full}), which was in turn obtained from Eq.~(\ref{hal}).
-This substantiates our earlier claim that the non-equivalence of the models within the time-dependent coupling method can be understood as a consequence of an approximation.
+This shows that the non-equivalence of the models $H_\alpha(t)$ for a single atom obtained via the time-dependent coupling method can indeed be understood as a consequence of approximating the centre of mass motion (the control subsystem) as an external subsystem.

 Uniform motion of the dipole in and out of the cavity is described by a Gaussian function $\mu(t)$.
 Significant $\alpha$-dependence of final predictions occurs when the interaction time $\tau\sim w_c/\nu$ ($\nu={\dot R}$) is comparable to the cycle time $1/\omega_m$.
-In the case of a micro-cavity with $w_c=20\mu$m and $\omega_m$ in the microwave regime, this requires $\nu\sim 10^{-3}c$, which is non-relativistic.
+In the case of a micro-cavity with $w_c=20~\mu$m and $\omega_m$ in the microwave regime, this requires $\nu\sim 10^{-3}c$, which is non-relativistic.
 We assume that the system is initially non-interacting ($\mu(0)=0$) and starts in the ground state $\ket{0,0}$.
 The interaction is switched on at time $t_0>0$, and switched-off at $t_0+\tau>t_0$.
 Thus, at the preparation and measurement stages the definitions of the quantum subsystems are unique.
 In Fig.~\ref{ph_g} the number of cavity photons is plotted as a function of time with $w_c\omega_m/\nu\sim 1$, $\eta= 1$, and $\alpha=0,\,1,\,\alpha_g$.
 The three gauges give different residual photon populations within the cavity after the interaction has ceased, consistent with the suggestion of the energy-time uncertainty relation.
-For longer and slower interaction switching and weaker couplings all photon populations return to zero independent of $\alpha$.
+For longer and slower interaction switching and weaker couplings than we have shown all photon populations return to zero independent of $\alpha$.
 In contrast, when the interaction switching is on the order of a bare cycle and the coupling is sufficiently strong, there is a significant probability that virtual photons created near the beginning of the switch-off are not reabsorbed before the atom has exited the cavity.
 They therefore detach and are left behind, remaining inside the cavity.
 This cannot occur however, for values of $\alpha\sim \alpha_g$ for which ground state photons are not explicit.